 A growing interest in vintage fashion developed around the turn of the millennium.
 Old clothes became a hotly collected commodity and experienced a rapid rise in auction and online sale prices.
 There were more buyers vying for the best pieces that came onto the market and fewer good pieces were showing up.

 When Toronto fashion collector Alan Suddon unexpectedly died in 2000, the 10,000 piece collection he had amassed over forty-years, and that featured important nineteenth-century Canadian clothing and twentieth-century French couture, was purchased privately with a promise that it would someday go to an institution.
 However, much of the collection was sold off or destroyed via poor storage conditions over the next 15 years.
-The best surviving pieces were eventually auctioned off internationally and a small remainder was selectively donated to Canadian museums, of which the Fashion History Museum received about 200 pieces.
-The collection that should have been Suddon’s legacy and a museum’s prize collection had been dismantled and all but forgotten.
+The best surviving pieces were eventually auctioned off internationally with a small remainder selectively donated to Canadian museums, of which the Fashion History Museum received about 200 pieces.
+The collection that should have been Suddon’s legacy and a museum’s prize collection had been damaged, dismantled and all but forgotten.

 Toronto’s Casa Loma was initially approached as a potential partner for the location of the FHM, but an opportunity for a pilot gallery in a former ironworks factory in Cambridge, which had been renovated into a mall, was offered to the museum for a trial period in 2013.
 Today's city of Cambridge was at the heart of industrial 19th century Canada where textile and clothing production were leading industries.
 The five month exhibition created in the summer and fall of 2013 brought in over 8,000 visitors.
 The following spring an exhibition created by the FHM about fashion and architecture at the nearby Waterloo Regional Museum brought in 24,000 visitors in nine months.
-The region looked like a good fit for the Fashion History Museum.
+The region looked like a good fit for the FHM.

-In late 2014 a five year lease was offered to the FHM for the old post office of the former town of Hespeler - home to what had been the largest woollen mill in the British Empire.
+In late 2014 a five year lease was offered to the FHM for the old post office of the former town of Hespeler - home to what had been the largest woollen mill in the British Empire in the 1920s/30s.
 The Hespeler post office was built in 1928 by Thomas William Fuller (1865-1951), the Chief Dominion Architect from 1927 to 1936, in an Art Deco/Italianate style.
 The building had been the centre of the Hespeler community until it was decommissioned in 1993 and sold to a private buyer.

 With grants from the Region of Waterloo, City of Cambridge, as well as private fundraising, the museum space was renovated and opened its doors in June 2015.
 However, due to major roadwork re-construction of the main street that year, an official opening was postponed until March 2016.
 That same year, the museum's first employee, Alys Mak-Pilsworth was hired as museum manager, although as a skilled seamstress she also took on conservation work.